 (Amount in Lakh)

 (1) (2) (3) (4) (5) (6)

-S. No Preceding Financial Year Amount transferred to Unspent CSR Account under Amount spent in the reporting Amount to specified un secti Amount remaining to be spent in
+S. No Preceding Financial Year Preceding Amount transferred Amount transferred to any fund specified under Schedule VII as per section 135(6), if any.
+Amount remaining to be spent in

-section 135 (6 section 135 (6) Financial Year Name of the Fund Amount Date of transfer succeeding financial years
+section 135 (6) reporting Financial Year Name of the Fund Amount Date of transfer succeeding financial years

 Nil